ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/infrastructure/network.md

 # Network issues

-Network performance issues, such as limited bandwidth, packet loss, and connection instability, can severely impact database performance by slowing query response times, causing incomplete data transfers, and leading to increased load on the database server.
-These issues can result in timeouts, errors, and data inconsistencies.
+Network performance issues, such as limited bandwidth, packet loss, and connection instability, can severely impact database performance by slowing query response times and leading to retriable errors like timeouts.

 ## Diagnostics